Dludora/Dludora_Blog/content/search.md

 ---
 title: "Search" # in any language you want
 layout: "search" # is necessary
-# url: "/archive"
+url: "/search"
-# description: "Description for Search"
+description: "Find images or posts here"
 summary: "search"
+placeholder: "Please input here"
 ---